 Ciao, welcome back to my blog for another round of good homemade food!

-Today's recipe is in my opinion very eye-pleasing if served on a contrasting white plate, it would be perfect to surprise friends and family or for a romantic dinner date that really smells of Summer holidays!
+It is a very eye-pleasing dish if served on a contrasting white plate, so it would be perfect to surprise friends and family or for a romantic dinner date that really smells of the Summer holidays!

-As you might know already, I love fish and squids are one of the easiest seafood to cook as they take literally a minute but they can also be tricky to handle for beginners.
+As you might know already, I love trying new fish recipes, and squids are one of the easiest seafood to cook as they take literally a minute but they can also be tricky to handle for beginners.

 Ingredients for two